pop up description layer

 SPC Michael S. Robinson [CE]

-PFC Mark A. Ellner [G]
+PFC Mark A. Ellner [DG]

 SFC Benjamin T. Hodge